Naval Discipline Act 1957

 The Naval Discipline Act 1957 (5 & 6 Eliz.
 2. c.
-53) was an Act of the Parliament of the United Kingdom governing discipline in the Royal Navy.
+53) was an act of the Parliament of the United Kingdom governing discipline in the Royal Navy.
 It governed courts-martial and criminal penalties for crimes committed by officers and ratings of the Royal Navy.
 It was substantially replaced at the end of 2008 by the Armed Forces Act 2006, which created a unified code of military law for all three British Armed Forces.
-The whole Naval Discipline Act was repealed in October 2009.
+The whole act was repealed in October 2009.

-Amendments
+Provisions

+Repealed enactments

+Section 137(1) of the act repealed 30 enactments, listed in the sixth schedule to the act.